romxero/czldapstuff/README.md

 Make sure to replace ldap://example.com:389, cn=admin,dc=example,dc=com, and adminpassword with the actual values for your LDAP server.
 Similarly, adjust the search base and filter as needed for your LDAP directory.

 ```

+## Doing this to test workflow ci/cd w/ a commmit